Shushishtok/AtS-my-first-mod/Getting Started.md

 ```

 Description args, or arguments, instructs the game what to fill in dynamically for the text.
 It takes 3 parameters:
 * Source Type - where the value comes from?
 From what type of structure?
-This can be a hook, a hooked effect, or other types of hooks.
+This can be a hook, a hooked effect, or other types of sources supported by Hooked Effects.
 * Text Argument Type - which field is the value stored in?
 This usually refers to a common field.
 * Source Index - if you have multiple sources of the same type (e.g. 2 hooks), what is the index, starting from 0, the desired source is in?
 For example, if you added two hooks, then the first hook is assigned to Source Index 0 while the other is assigned to Source Index 1.